Language & Learning Conference

 Previous keynote speakers at the Language and Learning Conference include: Jim Burke, Kelly Gallagher, Jane Hansen, Alfie Kohn, Tom Romano, Linda Rief, Peter Elbow, Mark Overmeyer, Donald Graves, Donald Murray, Barry Lane, and Ralph Fletcher.
 In 2006, The Language and Learning Conference was renamed the Bernadette Mulholland Glaze Language and Learning Conference, in honor of the conference’s founder, NVWP co-director Bernie Glaze.

-In 2013, Kylene Beers and Bob Probst will keynote the Language and Learning Conference.
+In 2014, Penny Kittle will keynote the Language and Learning Conference.
 Please mark you calendars now for what is sure to be another energizing day of teachers teaching teachers.
-We look forward to seeing you and your teacher colleagues at George Mason University on March 9, 2013.
-Registration rates will increase January 25, so be sure to reserve your spot now!
+We look forward to seeing you and your teacher colleagues at George Mason University on March 29, 2014.
+Registration rates will open this Fall.
+Be sure to save the date now!